SallahBoussettah/WebsiteFee/DEPLOYMENT_GUIDE.md

 ## Prerequisites

 - Oracle Cloud instance (Ubuntu 20.04+ recommended)
-- Domain name pointing to your Oracle Cloud IP
+- Domain name `api.1899rp.store` pointing to your Oracle Cloud IP
 - Git installed on the server
 - Node.js 18+ and npm installed
 - PM2 installed globally

+## DNS Configuration

+Before starting the deployment, ensure your DNS is configured:

+1. Create an A record for `api.1899rp.store` pointing to your Oracle Cloud instance public IP
+2. Wait for DNS propagation (can take up to 24 hours)
+3. Verify with: `nslookup api.1899rp.store`

 ## Server Setup